UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 finally, the HTML5 client will need to connect to a **listening host**.
 > NOTE: UE4 HTML5 will NEVER be able to "host" a game (it can join them, but never host).

-for the purpose of this demo, we are going to use the "desktop game client" (remember, this is called the [NoEditor](#ue4-multi-player-testing-with-html5) variant) to open a listening port to host a session.
+for the purpose of this demo, we are going to use the "desktop game client" to open a listening port to host a session.
 - the HTML5 client will connect to this to play a networked game